S3 Storage Classes (Storage Tier) – cost, durability, and availability – can be changed manually or using lifecycle policies.

 - Use multipart uploads (recommended over 100MB and required over 5GB) to increase upload performance.

-- Use S3 Byte-range fetches: It parallelizes downloads by specifying byte ranges or download the partial amount of file.
+- Use S3 Byte-range fetches: download an object in parallel by specifying byte ranges or download the partial amount of file